 - Did the officer follow proper NHTSA regulations while administering field sobriety tests?

 - Was there probable cause to arrest?

 - Were proper procedures followed for a chemical test or refusal?

 Preparing Your Defense

-Please call us today for a no-cost, no-obligation consultation to determine if Suhre & Associates is the firm for you.
+Please call us today for a no-cost, no-obligation consultation to determine if Suhre & Associates, LLC is the firm for you.